 - Earn 2 points per semester.
 The total number of required points is prorated on the basis of the semester of entry into the program.
 For example, if you enter the program in the fall semester of your freshman year, you must earn at least 16 honors points by the end of your senior year; if you enter the program in the spring semester of your sophomore year, you must earn 10 points by the end of your senior year.
 Point values for many activities are included on the honors points table.

-- Beginning of the Semester: Must log in to the James Scholar Database and submit your honors plan to earn points at the beginning of each semester (Monday, January 14–Friday, February 1, for spring 2019).
+- Beginning of the Semester: Must log in to the James Scholar Database and submit your honors plan to earn points at the beginning of each semester (Monday, August 26–Friday, September 29, for fall 2019).
 The honors points table outlines some options.
 You may choose to focus within a single category or select options throughout all categories.

-- End of the Semester: Must log in to the James Scholar Database and update your honors plan at the end of each semester with documentation of how you completed your stated honors plan (Monday, April 22–Friday, May 10, for spring 2019).
+- End of the Semester: Must log in to the James Scholar Database and update your honors plan at the end of each semester with documentation of how you completed your stated honors plan (Monday, November 25–Friday, December 13, for fall 2019).
 You must refer to the honors point table for specific instructions.

 - Maintain full-time (12 semester hours) enrollment at the University of Illinois each semester you are receiving early registration privileges.

 - Maintain a cumulative GPA ≥ 3.30.

 If circumstances require you to leave the program for a semester, a student petition is necessary to resume participation.

 An appropriate honors project is developed by a student with an instructor for a particular class.
 Once an agreement on the requirements for the honors project has been reached, the student must submit the details to the FAA Office of Undergraduate Academic Affairs.
 Each student should download an honors credit learning agreement (HCLA) or pick one up in the FAA Office of Undergraduate Academic Affairs and return the completed form before the second week of classes.

 Community Engagement—2 Points/6 Points Max